nham/wabbo/entries/2015-06-19-integrals.md

 ---
 title: The Riemann and Darboux integrals
+tags: math, analysis
 ---

 ## Preface

-This post is based on pp. xv-xvii in Donald L. Cohn's book *Measure Theory*, 2nd ed.
+This post is largely based on pp. xv-xvii in Donald L. Cohn's book *Measure Theory*, 2nd ed.
+The goal is to define and compare the Riemann and Darboux integrals and establish their equivalence.

 ## Prerequisites